 “Would you please talk with him?
 He wants to make disciples in that country and is ready to drop out of college to do it.”

 Those were the words shared by a concerned family member with me over lunch.
 Her relative sensed the Spirit’s leading to the Middle East and was ready to quit school so he could plant churches.
 He heard the call and was ready to go.
 But was college a barrier to his future Kingdom labors?
 He thought so.
+He asked himself, should I quit college to become a missionary?

 Does Jesus call some to forsake college and go to the nations?
 Yes, but in my experience this calling is not for the majority.
 A call to go is a call to prepare.
 And college is one of the best training grounds to gain experience in cross-cultural disciple making, church planting, language learning, and cultural acquisition as you work toward that undergraduate degree.